List of Full House and Fuller House characters: Joey Gladstone

-D.J.
-Tanner
+D. J. Tanner

-Donna Jo "D.J."
-Tanner (portrayed by Candace Cameron Bure) is Danny and Pam's oldest child.
-Over the course of the show's run, D.J. attends Frasier Street Elementary, Van Atta Junior High and Bayview High School.
+Donna Jo "D. J." Tanner (portrayed by Candace Cameron) is Danny and Pam's oldest child.
+Over the course of the show's run, D. J. attends Frasier Street Elementary, Van Atta Junior High and Bayview High School.
 In the pilot episode "Our Very First Show", she ends up having to share her bedroom with Stephanie in order to allow Jesse to move into Stephanie's old bedroom; due to problems with privacy regarding Stephanie, in the season five episode "Take My Sister, Please", she sells Danny on an idea to switch rooms with Michelle, who in turn would move in with Stephanie (only after convincing Michelle to move in with Stephanie, after she rejects the offer to move in with her older sister).

-D.J. is typically the daughter who acts the most practical, often giving advice to her younger sisters, Michelle and Stephanie.
+D. J. is typically the daughter who acts the most practical, often giving advice to her younger sisters, Michelle and Stephanie.
 Although she sometimes bickers with them, she cares for them deeply.
 Even though she is sweet and kind at times, she can be rebellious, out of control, and disrespectful.
-These traits emerge when, for example, rumors spread that she is the worst kisser in the school ("Oh Where, Oh Where Has My Little Girl Gone); when she storms out of the house after Danny forbids her to see Steve due to her neglect of homework and other responsibilities; when Danny provokes Steve to break up with D.J. at school; when Danny wrestles Steve ("Lovers And Other Tanners"); and when she runs away a second time after Danny tells her he won't lend her his car keys to go see Viper, to which she responds by taking Kimmy's car instead ("On The Road Again").
+These traits emerge when, for example, rumors spread that she is the worst kisser in the school ("Oh Where, Oh Where Has My Little Girl Gone); when she storms out of the house after Danny forbids her to see Steve due to her neglect of homework and other responsibilities; when Danny provokes Steve to break up with D. J. at school; when Danny wrestles Steve ("Lovers And Other Tanners"); and when she runs away a second time after Danny tells her he won't lend her his car keys to go see Viper, to which she responds by taking Kimmy's car instead ("On The Road Again").

-As D.J. enters middle school, she deals with issues like puberty and dating.
+As D. J. enters middle school, she deals with issues like puberty and dating.
 She has her first serious relationship with Steve Hale (introduced in the season five episode "Sisters in Crime"), who later becomes a fixture in her life (and a regular character beginning in season six) when their characters return from a summer abroad in Spain.

 Their relationship lasts until they break up in the season seven episode "Love on the Rocks", when they realize that the passion in their relationship is gone, but they agree to remain friends.
-D.J. has on-and-off relationships (during the show's final season) with guitarist Viper (a member of Jesse's new band Hot Daddy and the Monkey Puppets) and rich kid Nelson, but neither relationship lasts.
-The two vie for D.J.'s affections in the season eight episode "D.J.'s Choice", only for D.J. to reject them both after their fighting becomes too much to bear.
+D. J. has on-and-off relationships (during the show's final season) with guitarist Viper (a member of Jesse's new band Hot Daddy and the Monkey Puppets) and rich kid Nelson, but neither relationship lasts.
+The two vie for D. J.'s affections in the season eight episode "D. J.'s Choice", only for D. J. to reject them both after their fighting becomes too much to bear.